 Forthcoming papers have been accepted for publication at the Communications of the Association for Information Systems and are listed below in order of acceptance date.
-Copies of unedited manuscripts can be obtained by contacting the corresponding authors listed below.
+Copies of unedited manuscripts can either be obtained by clicking the manuscript title or contacting the corresponding authors listed below.

 Note that the decision to provide a copy rests with the authors, not with the Communications of the Association for Information Systems.

 The manuscripts listed here will undergo copyediting, typesetting, and review of the resulting proofs before they are published in their final form.
 During the production process errors may be discovered, which could affect the content.
 All legal disclaimers that apply to the Communications of the Association for Information Systems pertain.
 For a definitive version of the works listed here, please check for their appearance online at http://aisel.aisnet.org/cais/.